thapaliya123/Generative-AI-With-Large-Language-Models/week2/README.md

         - BLEU Score by Andrew NG: [click_here](https://www.youtube.com/watch?v=DejHQYAGb7Q)
         - For quick calculation of BLEU score, please vist [this blog](https://huggingface.co/spaces/evaluate-metric/bleu) post by HuggingFace

+    - Choice of evaluation metrics, always depends on the task that you are trying to solve.
+As discussed, for summarization task ROUGE score is used, for Machine Translation or Image Captioning task, BLEU score is used.